-How I found myself eating dog for lunch, with a policemen in the local brothel, while listening to the refrain “Don’t wear underpants”
+How I found myself eating dog for lunch, with a policemen in the local brothel, while listening to the refrain “Don’t wear underpants” (written by Kees)

 During our many years of travelling to Laos, at some stage we picked up another granddaughter, or maybe more accurately, she adopted us as grandparents.
 For the sake of this story, I’ll call her Noi.